alessandrobruno10/saliency/etocvd/README.md

 * *ETOCVD_ALLSTIMULI* - Contains three subdirectories: *images* contains the unmodified images shown to all observers, *imagesRecoloredCVD_P* contains the images enhanced for observers affected by protanopia and *imagesRecoloredCVD_D* contains the images enhanced for observers affected by deuteranopia.

 This directory also contains the paper in PDF format (*Image Content Enhancement Through Salient Regions Segmentation for People With Color Vision Deficiencies.pdf*).

+If you use ETTO Data in your experiments please cite the reference main article as follows:

+Authors: "Bruno, Alessandro and Gugliuzza, Francesco and Ardizzone, Edoardo and Giunta, Calogero Carlo and Pirrone, Roberto"
+Title: "Image Content Enhancement Through Salient Regions Segmentation for People With Color Vision Deficiencies"
+Journal: "i-Perception" Vol.10 No.3 Year 2019.
+SAGE Publications Sage UK: London, England